What NOT to Pack When Moving

 2. Flammables: Items such as aerosol cans, paints, and gasoline.
 Ask the local hazardous waste organization in your community how to dispose of these items properly.
 The local fire department can point you in the right direction.

 3. Perishable Items: Frozen foods and produce.
 You can donate food to your local food bank.
 Move for Hunger is a great organization for linking you to a food bank near you.
-Or, have a very eclectic left over dinner: ice cream and frozen waffles, anyone?
+Also, you can have a very eclectic left over dinner: ice cream and frozen waffles, anyone?

 5. Soap and Polishes: Check with the water department and fire department on proper disposal.

 6. Medications: Speak to your pharmacist, get your prescriptions transferred to your new home and find out how to transport them safely.
-Don’t forget your pet’s medications too.
+Also, don’t forget your pet’s medications too.
 Talk to your vet and get those records and prescriptions transferred to your new home.

 7. Explosives: Guns, firearms, fireworks, explosives, and toxic substances.
-I really hope you don’t have these, but if you do, check with your local police department.
+Check with your local police department.
 Many cities have a no question asked turn in your firearms policy.
 Don’t under any circumstances leave them unattended.
 Children get very curious during a move and the last thing you would want on moving day is a horrible accident.